stevejay/middleengine-website/src/posts/2021-12-30-recreating-the-d3-axis-component-in-react.md

 You can see the result in the first section of [this Web page](https://dataviz.middle-engine.com/axis).
 For each of the scale types of continuous, time and ordinal, I have rendered a D3 axis and its equivalent React version.
 You can use the update buttons to test them out.
 The code for the React axis component can be viewed [here](https://github.com/stevejay/react-and-d3/blob/c6bea0c8deb8e5c6235749bccbbb86c531c855a7/src/components/SvgAxis.tsx).

-Note: I did originally use Framer Motion for the React axis animations.
-However, I found that it was slower to begin animating compared to the D3 axis.
-This lag was greatly reduced by switching to react-spring.
+(I did originally use Framer Motion for the React axis animations.
+I found that it was slower to begin animating compared to the D3 axis.
+This lag was greatly reduced by switching to react-spring.)

 A significant difference in behavior between the D3 and React axes occurs when the animation is interrupted.
 You can see this further down that page, in Example 4.
 The ticks animate differently in the D3 and React axes when the animation is interrupted.
 In the React axis, the negative value ticks fly off to the right.
 In the D3 axis, they stop and reverse direction.